Hybrid RF/VLC Systems: A Comprehensive Survey on Network Topologies, Performance Analyses, Applications, and Future Directions: VLC and RF Technologies

 \subsubsection{Wi-Fi}

 Wi-Fi is a wireless communication technology that refers to the IEEE communications standards for wireless local area networks (i.e., IEEE 802.11) and was created in 1997.
 This technology which is based on the direct sequence spread spectrum (DSSS) and frequency-hopping spread spectrum (FHSS) uses radio signals that allow accessing the internet while moving from one place to another via high-speed network connections.
-IEEE 802.11 supports up to 2Mb/s data rates.
-Different versions of Wi-Fi (i.e., different standards) have been proposed: IEEE 802.11a which works on the 5 GHz band and yields a maximum of 54Mb/s is based on OFDM and was created in 1997.
-IEEE 802.11b works on the 2.4 GHz band and offers a maximum of 11Mb/s and was created in 1999.
-IEEE 802.11g works on the 2.4 GHz band, provides a maximum of 54Mb/s and was created in 2003.
-IEEE 802.11n works on the 2.4 GHz and 5 GHz bands were created in 2009.
-This standard supports multi-channel with a maximum of 150Mb/s/channel.
-In addition, IEEE 802.11ac was invented in 2014, and this standard increases the data rate up to 1300 Mb/s \cite{Gast_2013_WiFi_Gigabit_Book,Wang_2018_mmWave_Surv}.
+IEEE 802.11 supports up to 2Mbps data rates.
+Different versions of Wi-Fi (i.e., different standards) have been proposed: IEEE 802.11a which works on the 5 GHz band and yields a maximum of 54Mbps is based on OFDM and was created in 1997.
+IEEE 802.11b works on the 2.4 GHz band and offers a maximum of 11Mbps and was created in 1999.
+IEEE 802.11g works on the 2.4 GHz band, provides a maximum of 54Mbps and was created in 2003.
+IEEE 802.11n works on the 2.4 GHz and 5 GHz bands and was created in 2009.
+This standard supports multi-channel with a maximum of 150Mbps/channel.
+In addition, IEEE 802.11ac was invented in 2014, and this standard increases the data rate up to 1300 Mbps \cite{Gast_2013_WiFi_Gigabit_Book,Wang_2018_mmWave_Surv}.